Welcome To The Home of The Bears!

 The Boyertown Area School District is situated on the northwestern edge of the greater Philadelphia suburban sprawl in southeastern Pennsylvania.
 About 45 miles northwest of the city, it is just 20 miles south of Allentown and 20 miles east of Reading, straddling the Montgomery-Berks County line.
-When it was formed as a jointure in 1953 it was one of the largest school districts in the state, covering nearly 100 square miles.
-It encompasses Colebrookdale, Douglass, Earl and Washington Townships and the boroughs of Bally, Bechtelsville and Boyertown in Berks County plus the townships of Douglass, New Hanover and Upper Frederick in Montgomery County.
-Total population of the district is 41,330 people, according to the latest Boyertown Area School District Census estimates, the district's population is 49,728.
+When it was formed as a jointure in 1953, it was one of the largest school districts in the state, covering nearly 100 square miles.
+It encompasses Colebrookdale, Douglass, Earl, and Washington Townships and the boroughs of Bally, Bechtelsville, and Boyertown in Berks County, plus the townships of Douglass, New Hanover, and Upper Frederick in Montgomery County.
+According to the 2020 Boyertown Area School District Census estimates, the district's population is 49,728.

 Our more than 6,500 students are educated across nine buildings.
 The district houses three Pre-K Counts programs, while six K-5 elementary schools funnel students into one of two 6-8 middle schools.
 One senior high school serves grades 9, 10, 11, and 12.